swetha-29042004/inventory-admin/README.md

 3️⃣ Frontend Setup

-Open a new terminal and navigate to the frontend folder:
+Open a new terminal, go to frontend:

 cd frontend